 Suzanne Lachmann, Psy.D., is a clinical psychologist in NYC specializing in psychotherapy.

 Mary C. Lamia, Ph.D., is a clinical psychologist in Marin County, California.

-Christopher Lane, Ph.D., has won a Prescrire Prize for Medical Writing and teaches at Northwestern University and is the author of Shyness: How Normal Behavior Became a Sickness.
+Christopher Lane, Ph.D., has won a Prescrire Prize for Medical Writing and teaches at Northwestern University.
+He is the author of Shyness: How Normal Behavior Became a Sickness.